intuiface/intuiface-cdk/libs/core/README.md

 type?: any;
 ```

-Here an example of action with parameter :
+Here's an example of an action with parameters:

 ```ts
 /**